Transition metal thiolate complex: Redox routes

-Structure and bonding

-Divalent sulfur exhibits bond angles approaching 90°.
-Such acute angles are also seen in the M-S-C angles of metal thiolates.
-Having filled p-orbitals of suitable symmetry, thiolates are pi-donor ligands.
-This property plays a role in the stabilization of Fe(IV) states in the enzyme cytochrome P450.

 Reactions

 Thiolates are relatively basic ligands, being derived from conjugate acids with pKa's of 6.5 (thiophenol) to 10.5 (butanethiol).
 Consequently, thiolate ligand often bridge pairs of metals.
 One example is Fe2(SCH3)2(CO)6.
 Thiolate ligands, especially when nonbridging, are susceptible to attack by electrophiles including acids, alkylating agents, and oxidants.

 Occurrence and applications

-Metal thiolate functionality is pervasive in metalloenzymes.
+Metal thiolate functionality, almost always provided by the cysteine residue, is pervasive in metalloenzymes.
 Iron-sulfur proteins, blue copper proteins, and the zinc-containing enzyme liver alcohol dehydrogenase feature thiolate ligands.
-Commonly thiolate is ligand is provided from the cysteine residue.
+The pi-donor property of thiolate ligands stabilizes Fe(IV) states in the enzyme cytochrome P450.
 All molybdoproteins feature thiolates in the form of cysteinyl and/or molybdopterin.
+Metallothionins are cysteine-rich proteins that bind heavy metals.